xiyupeng/SSCO/README.txt

 # Or you can download all genbank files of bacterial from :  ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.gbk.tar.gz

 #Use NC_000913.gbk as the test file, an example
 # Please ensure that the gkb file to be analyzed is under current directory or you may modify the path in scripts
+# Please ensure that all the result file is in the same directory with gbk file.

 # getting started